fsvreddit/automodmail/redditWiki.md

     ---

 Note: any rules that mute should be used with caution, because they may stop legitimate users from getting in touch.

+# Limitations

+Due to limitations in the Devvit API, I am currently unable to support the following:

+* Whether the user's ban was temporary or permanent, or how long it has left to run
+* Subreddit-specific comment or post karma